Hey, and we are going to be in the middle of the day.

 After all, the party nominated him.

-Mike Huckabee, the guy that that basically supported the Yes Chips expansion by Hillary Clinton and the Democrats, the guy that supported rough amnesty, Mike Huckabee, the evangelical global warming type, that we have a biblical duty.
+Mike Huckabee, the guy that basically supported the yes-chips expansion by Hillary Clinton and the Democrats, the guy that supported Rough Amnesty.

-That might he and John McCain were the last two standing out of a field of Republicans.
+He and John McCain were the last two standing out of a field of Republicans.

 There's something wrong here.

-And I think it started a decade or so ago when the Republicans, you could even go back to the government shutdown in the mid-1990s and say the Republicans decided at that point we're not going to stand up to things.
+And I think it started a decade or so ago when the Republicans, you could even go back to the government shutdown in the mid-1990s and say the Republicans decided at that point, we're not going to stand up to things.

 It's just too costly.

-It's reasonable to ask if the conservatives are conservative at all, the combination of disdain for government, quote, a reflexive preference for markets and an unbalanced emphasis on individual choice is usually called libertarianism, close quote.
+The combination of disdain for government, quote, a reflexive preference for markets and an unbalanced emphasis on individual choice is usually called libertarianism, close quote.

 Well, I got news for you, Michael.